fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Can you make a video about how Node services talk to a C# backend and why companies would do this?

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?

 > Can you make a video about message queues?